ceso/check_keepalived_by_ssh/README.md

 # Requeriments
 For this script work, you need:

-- Have installed schekcs.py:
+- Have schekcs.py:

 https://github.com/naparuba/check-linux-by-ssh/blob/master/schecks.py

-- Have configured SNMP inside the hosts who are running Keepalived, for achievement this, you need do the following:
+- Have configured SNMP inside the host/s is running Keepalived.
+For achievement this, you need to have the following inside /etc/snmp/snmpd.conf:

+    rocommunity public

+    master agentx